The EA was not gifted.Workers forced it.

 Aug–Oct 2025

-UWU continues the legal and industrial challenge, leading to undertakings that lock in key protections.
+The legal and industrial challenge continues, leading to undertakings that lock in key protections.

 24 Oct 2025